 About the Paducah Warming-Cooling Center

-The Paducah Warming-Cooling Center is located at the Community Kitchen, 1225 Broadway.
-Doors open at the church at 5:30 p.m. and those needing a place to stay can remain until 8 a.m.
+The Paducah Warming-Cooling Center is located at the Community Kitchen, 1237 Martin Luther King Jr. Drive.
+Doors open at 5:30 p.m. and those needing a place to stay can remain until 8 a.m.
 No pets are allowed.
 The doors are locked from 10 p.m. until 6 a.m.
 Those needing a place to stay should arrive before 10 p.m.

 The Center will provide a warm, dry and safe environment for local, homeless residents during brief periods of inclement winter weather.
 The Center will open on nights when the temperature forecast is 40 degrees or lower.